 GLOBALLY RECOGNIZED ROSEN LAW FIRM Encourages Dlocal Limited Investors to Inquire About Class Action Investigation – DLO

-/EIN News/ -- NEW YORK, Feb.
-11, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of DLocal Limited (NASDAQ: DLO) resulting from allegations that dLocal may have issued materially misleading business information to the investing public.
+NEW YORK, Feb.
+11, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of DLocal Limited DLO resulting from allegations that dLocal may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased dLocal securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.